 This research is ongoing.
 It takes the pace and shape of a continuous returning and a slow mounding.
 The research skirts the external and internal while I physically navigate and trace the narrative and stories that have emerged in relation to kung fu in Madagascar, and my own practice.
-I do this through the practice of spending time at the material places of importance to this narrative and build from here.
+I do this through the practice of spending time at the material places of importance to this narrative and traces of it left behind and build from there: Analakely market in Antananarivo, the Indian Ocean, fragments of documents found and gifted, but most importantly through conversations with people and the leads that they provide.

 Conversations around the Kung Fu Uprisings in Antananarivo